-Sharon Duymel (b.1971 Utrecht, The Netherlands) an Auckland-based artist, completed many years of practice at Browne School of Art, and currently an MFA candidate at Whitecliffe College of Arts.
+Sharon Duymel (b.1971 Utrecht, The Netherlands) an Auckland-based artist, graduated with an MFA from Whitecliffe College of Arts, in 2022.

 Duymel has exhibited her work widely throughout New Zealand.
 Her work is represented in private collections in New Zealand, Dubai, Singapore, Japan and the USA.